 We have established our own commercial capabilities, including a sales organization to cover the U.S. market for our products.
-We have established a network of select international partners to register our products and make them available to patients in their countries.
-We will continue to expand our network of international partners and continue to encourage our partners' commercialization efforts in their respective territories.
+We are building a network of select international partners to register our products and make them available to patients in their countries.
+We will continue to expand our network of international partners and continue to support our partners' registration and commercialization efforts in their respective territories.